garrandall/popular-music-data/tracks/new-orleans-u-s--bonds.md

 And a-love is a-bloomin' there
 All-a the time

-You know ev'ry Southern Belle
+You know every Southern Belle
 Is a Mississippi Queen
 Down the Mississippi
 Down in New Orleans